Raiden0456/WhatsArm/README.md

 The messenger frontend is made on JavaScript, HTML, CSS.
 Backend is wrtitten using a PhP.
 Ajax is used as main bridge between back and front.
-Database for this project is located on a real server, so this code won't work on it's own.
+Database is of mySQL format located on a real server.
+In order to properly run this code a Database is required(sorry but database info i'll keep for myself)